UW-Madison Canvas Knowledgebase

 In-person and Online Training Opportunities

-In-person Canvas demonstrations and training sessions will be offered throughout the fall semester, with more sessions added each month.
+In-person Canvas demonstrations and training sessions are offered regularly throughout the year, with more sessions added every month.
 Check the “Events” section in the sidebar for more specific information about the offerings.

 A fully online, self-paced Canvas training course for instructors is also available.
 To access the course, log into Canvas through the Learn@UW Course Dashboard and click on “Canvas Training Course for Instructors.”